Cover photo for Robert Lee Hanna's Obituary

 Bob enlisted in the U.S. Army in June 1966 and completed basic training at Fort Leonard Wood, Missouri.
 He graduated from the Army Security Agency School (ASA) at Fort Devens, Massachusetts in March 1967.
 He was deployed to Sinop, Turkey on the coast of the Black Sea.
 This listening base was a vital component of the U.S. Army’s intelligence network during the Cold War with the primary purpose of monitoring the Soviet Union’s Black Sea fleet and missile test sites.
 Bob was then deployed to Kuma Station in Chitose, Japan.
 The strategic location of this ASA station allowed the monitoring of military and government signals from China, North Korea and the Soviet Union as well as other regional military adversaries.
 While in Japan, Bob was granted permission to fulfill a childhood dream and thus he purchased a 1969 Honda 350CC motorcycle.
 He proudly brought the motorcycle home after being honorably discharged from the U.S. Army in June 1972 and loved riding it around Casper and all over the State of Wyoming.

 Bob battled chronic mental illness for most of his adult life.
 Despite his struggle Bob held a variety of interesting jobs.
 He worked as a BLM firefighter, a landman in Texas and as a mechanic at Pathfinder Mine and Kerr McGee Nuclear north of Glenrock.
-During this time Bob also earned two Associate’s Degrees from Casper College.
+During this time Bob also earned two Associate’s Degrees from Casper College following three years at the University of Wyoming studying geology.
 Even during the darkest times he was still able to smile and love on his family.
 He channeled his own struggles with mental illness into supporting others through AA and the Wyoming Alliance for the Mentally Ill.
 He advocated for veteran’s health and was instrumental in the establishment of the DVA van service from Casper to the Sheridan VA Medical Center.

 Bob found his greatest pleasure in spending time with his family (and calling them daily at all the right times) - discussing history with his brother, watching the Wyoming Cowboys and Denver Broncos with his brother-in-law, teaching his nephew and great niece the fine art of chess, outwitting us all playing trivia games and mastering the famous Potter family card games.
 He especially enjoyed supervising family meal preparations and loved the family pets.
 He was an avid reader and frequent contributor to the editorial pages of the Casper Star-Tribune.
 His dry wit and knowledge of world history and politics led to robust debates with the late Senator Alan Simpson, a man whom he greatly admired.
 Bob was a true patriot who believed in the “Republic” of the United States of America.
 He always had his worn copy of the U.S. Constitution close at hand.